 Four additional units of mathematics electives at level 110 or higher.

 Mathematics 385 (.5) (capstone course).

 Supporting courses (3 units):

 One unit of computer science, excluding computer science 165, 390 (except by permission), 395, and the AP Computer Science Principles exam.

 Two courses in physics, or 1 course in physics and 1 course emphasizing quantitative methods, chosen in consultation with the major advisor.

 Mathematics majors are encouraged to do an internship or field experience involving the application of mathematics.
-Prospective graduate students are advised to take at least two terms of a modern foreign language, preferably French, Japanese, or Russian.
+Prospective graduate students are advised to take at least two terms of a modern foreign language, preferably French or Japanese.

 Mathematicians need to know both how to write for other professionals in the field and how to report their work to others not necessarily trained in the discipline.
 Professional writing for mathematicians is usually proof-based.
 Many of the department’s upper-level courses focus on such writing.
 Explaining our work to nonprofessionals often requires significantly different skills.
 While some departmental courses emphasize this type of writing, often the best training for this is writing courses in other disciplines.
 Consequently, mathematics majors are required to take writing courses both within and outside the department.

 Mathematics majors are encouraged to attend Mathematics Colloquium regularly each semester in which they are in residence in their junior and senior.

 Students majoring mathematics may choose to receive the Bachelor of Science degree rather than the Bachelor of Arts degree by completing a minimum of 4 units in biology, chemistry, geology, and/or physics.